iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 ```

 Let's construct $\bra{\mathtt{match}_4}$ from its truth table.
-For each bitstring, we use check whether it is accepted and use that as component for the tensor.
+For each bitstring, we check whether it is accepted and use that as component for the tensor.
 $$ \begin{array}{rcl|rcl|rcl|rcl}
 0000 &\to& 0 & 0100 &\to& 0 & 1000 &\to& 0 & 1100 &\to& 1 \\
 0001 &\to& 0 & 0101 &\to& 0 & 1001 &\to& 1 & 1101 &\to& 0 \\